validate-phone/validate-phone-tools/packages/antd-input/Readme.md

 # Validate phone numbers for web

 - <1Kb
+- Zero Dependency
-- Zero-dependency
+- Fetch API
 - Utilizes validatephonenumber.com free API
-- Compatible with all modern browsers
+- Compatible with all major modern browsers

 ## How to use